Frankfurt National Assembly: Removal of the National Assembly to Stuttgart

 As German Confederate troops under orders from the Regent began to crush revolutionary outbreak in the Palatinate, the remaining deputies in the Free City of Frankfurt began to feel threatened.
 Further deputies that were not willing to align with radical democratic left resigned their mandates or gave them up when asked to by their home governments.
 On 26 May, the Frankfurt National Assembly had to lower its quorum to a mere hundred due to the enduring low presence of deputies.
 The remaining deputies decided to escape an approaching army of occupation by moving the parliament to Stuttgart in Württemberg on 31 May.
-This had been suggested by the deputy Friedrich Römer, who was also prime minister and minister of justice of the Württemberg government.
+This had been suggested by the deputy Friedrich von Römer, who was also prime minister and minister of justice of the Württemberg government.
 Essentially, the Frankfurt National Assembly was dissolved at this point.
 From 6 June 1849 onwards, the remaining 154 deputies met in Stuttgart under the presidency of Friedrich Wilhelm Löwe.
 This convention was dismissively called the Rump Parliament (Rumpfparlament).